Policies and procedures - a beginner's guide

 Policies and procedures top tips:

 Although childminders in England are not required under the EYFS to make written copies of policies and procedures available, it is recommended good practice for all home-based childcarers to have written policies, and to give copies of these to parents and carers.
+In Wales childminders have to ensure these are available to parents and carers to meet the requirements of the National Minimum Standards for Regulated Childcare.

 1. Keep it simple